 Texas Young Masters

-The Texas Young Masters Program is a joint initiative between the Texas Cultural Trust and the Texas Commission on the Arts, recognizing creative excellence in 8th through 11th graders in dance, theatre, literary arts, media arts, film, music, and visual arts.
-The program awards grants of $5,000 per year, for two years, nurturing our rising stars to become the Texas legends of tomorrow.
+The Texas Young Masters program is a joint initiative between the Texas Cultural Trust and the Texas Commission on the Arts, recognizing creative excellence in 8th through 11th graders in dance, theatre, literary arts, media arts, film, music, and visual arts.
+The program awards scholarship grants of $5,000 per year, for two years, nurturing our rising stars to become the Texas legends of tomorrow.

 The program is available to students engaged in the arts, offering financial assistance to develop their unique talents.
 Students may be enrolled in a program through their school or receive private lessons from a qualified professional instructor.